This comprehensive guide explains the ins and outs of a debit card, and how it differs from a credit card.

-This guide explains how debit cards work, explains common debit card fees and compares debit cards to credit cards.
-Learn the drawbacks to debit cards, discover mistakes you should avoid when using debit cards, and get answers to the most common questions about debit cards.
+Learn more about the differences between these two types of cards, plus the drawbacks of each.
+Discover mistakes you should avoid when using a debit card, and get answers to the most common questions about debit cards.

 - If the provider quotes a different rate to the one above please let us know